openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

     - PLAINTEXT_3A = ( ID_CRED_PSK )

-  - CIPHERTEXT_3B is a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in Section 5.2 of {{RFC9528}} and the plaintext PLAINTEXT_3B described as follows:
+  - CIPHERTEXT_3B is a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in Section 5.2 of {{RFC9528}}, plaintext PLAINTEXT_3B and the following parameters as input:

+    - protected = h''
+    - external_aad = context_3
+    - K_3 and IV_3 are defined in Section 5.2
     - PLAINTEXT_3B = ( ?
 EAD_3 )

-Since encryption is done using AEAD, MAC_3 is not needed.
-The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3, CRED_PSK )
+The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3, CRED_PSK ), defined in Section 5.2.

 ### Message 4